 With the countdown beginning to our biggest holidays zapping us from every angle, I know the kitchen is going to be a place of commotion and lots of frantic activity.
 To ease into this season of baking and cooking, I am going to share some ideas to give you some instant ways to jazz up any celebration, dinner or gift-giving.
-Other than making sure my family is loved, safe and happy, my other main interest, beside sharing with you lots of home decor ideas and information about window treatments, is cooking and gathering around the kitchen to cook and have fun with my family and friends.
+Other than making sure my family is loved, safe and happy, my other main interest, beside sharing with you lots of home décor ideas, is cooking and gathering around the kitchen to cook and have fun with my family and friends.
 Before we talk about food, I do want to remind you that I hope you have your rooms guest ready and your home all decked out with the best window coverings to ensure that all guests and home-for-the holiday family will be content and not cranky about anything than less than perfect places to hang out.
-If you are still looking for the best blind or shade, hurry up and begin here to find what you need before time runs out.

 I have scoured many of my cookbooks and foodies that I follow to give you some quick and easy and maybe new tips to add to your cooking repertoire.
 Keep these ideas in mind when gathering up all the mixing bowls and cranking out the cakes and cookies for all your holiday goodies and meals.